Proteak

 Proteak is a forestry company that cultivates teak trees on plantations located on reclaimed ranch lands in the dry tropical regions of Mexico and Latin America.
 Based out of Mexico City, Mexico, Proteak has satellite offices in Wimberley, Texas and Tepic, Mexico.
 At their manufacturing facilities, Proteak produces a range of teak products including: cutting boards, butcher blocks, decking, flooring and lumber.

 History

-Proteak Renewable Forestry, SAPIB was founded in 2000 by a group of investors in the US and Mexico.
+Proteak Renewable Forestry, SAPIB was founded in 2000 by Hector Bonilla and a group of investors in the US and Mexico.
 Forestry management operations began in 2000 with the planting of teak forests along the Pacific coast of Mexico.
 In 2006, Proteak began to offer its first commercial product lines.

 In 2010, Proteak reported that having over 8,000 acres under cultivation on reclaimed ranch lands, while protecting roughly 2,000 of virgin tropical forests adjacent to those plantations.
 As part of the company's operating guidelines, Proteak preserves standing forests on the properties that it acquires.
 Proteak's sustainable practices have earned its plantations a Forest Stewardship Council certificate.

 Proteak's IPO closed on June 30, 2010, selling approximately 79 million shares on the Mexican Stock Exchange.